By Michelle J. Hoff, OD, FAAO, ABOM, FNAO,

-The digital eye strain, which so many people are experiencing during the pandemic, can be helped with near-task-specific glasses.
+The digital eye strain, which so many people experienced during the pandemic, can be helped with near-task-specific glasses.
 Here is how prescribing and selling these glasses can both enhance patients’ lives and create an impressive new revenue stream.

 A Growing Challenge & Opportunity

 The Vision Council Digital Eye Strain Report recommends to your patients that they talk to their eyecare provider about their digital device habits to determine the type of computer eyewear that is right for them.